 What time period is JKG set in?

 JKG is set in the time after Episode 3 and before Episode 6 at a currently vague date.
 Due to the presence of character models from base JKA it fits in around Episode 5 however the goal is to take place in and around the Dark Forces timeline, before Episode IV: A New Hope.
-JKG has its own canon to give ourselves creative freedom, but generally anything that occured in the Prequel Trilogy or Original Trilogy movies (1-6) is considered canon, other material official Disney canon, extended universe, or otherwise may or may not be included.
+JKG has its own canon to give ourselves creative freedom, but generally anything that occurred in the Prequel Trilogy or Original Trilogy movies (1-6) is considered canon, other material official Disney canon, extended universe, or otherwise may or may not be included.

 What are these 'Phases' I've heard about?